MicrosoftDocs/windows-itpro-docs/browsers/edge/available-policies.md

 ## Allow Cortana
 >*Supported versions: Windows 10, version 1607 or later*

 This policy setting specifies whether Cortana is allowed on the device.
-By default, this setting is enabled (allowed), which allows employees to use Cortana on their devices.
-If disabled (not allowed), employees cannot use Cortana, but can use search to find items on the device.
+By default, this setting is enabled (allowed), which allows you to use Cortana on your devices.
+If disabled (not allowed), Cortana is not available for use, but you can use search to find items on your device.

 **Microsoft Intune to manage your MDM settings**
 |   |   |